Allegheny-Computer-Science-600-F2020/project04-thesis/README.md

 type `git tag senior_thesis-jjumadinova-0.1.0`.
 Of course, you should substitute your user name for `jjumadinova` when you create the tag.
 At this point, you are ready to push your changes with the appropriate tag by typing the command `git push -u origin master --tags`.
+If the above command throws an error related to `failed to push some refs to ...`, then make sure to do the git branch using the command `git branch -M master`.
+After git branch, you may try the push command above again.
+Note: This git branch step is not required if git push goes through successfully directly.
 After waiting for a period of time, you should see that your GitHub repository features a new release of the document that you must create for this project.
 Alternatively, you may navigate to the Actions section of your GitHub repository.
-In this page, a list of GitHub Actions workflow(s) that were triggered during your tagged push will be displayed.
-A check mark indicates that all steps in the workflow completed successfully and a PDF release has been completed.
+In this page, a list of GitHub Action workflow(s) that were triggered during your tagged push will be displayed.
+A check mark indicates that all steps in the workflow completed successfully and a PDF release has been generated.

 When you make subsequent changes to your files and perform commits and you are ready to release a new version of `senior_thesis.pdf`, then you should